 Main aims for broadband development

-Poland’s national broadband plan was adopted in January 2014 and remains valid until 2020.
-The plan is being updated.
+Poland’s national broadband plan was adopted in January 2014 and updated in 2020.
 Poland’s national broadband plan foresees that 100% of households and companies should have access to internet connectivity of at least 30 Mbps until 2020, and that 50% of households and companies use internet connectivity of at least 100 Mbps by 2020.
-The National broadband plan mainly focuses on promoting broadband investments and expansion through initiating regulatory, legal and financial measures.
+Furthermore, additional objectives of the plan are aligned with those of the Gigabit Society.
+The national broadband plan mainly focuses on promoting broadband investments and expansion through initiating regulatory, legal and financial measures.

-Poland has adopted a programme for Nationwide Education Network (Ogólnopolska Sieć Edukacyjna), which aims at providing all schools in Poland (ca. 19 500 locations) with free of charge access of at least 100 Mbps, along with advanced cybersecurity measures and educational e-resources/e-tools.
+Poland has adopted a programme for Nationwide Education Network (Ogólnopolska Sieć Edukacyjna), which aims at providing all schools in Poland (circa 19.500 locations) with free of charge access of at least 100 Mbps, along with advanced cybersecurity measures and educational e-resources/e-tools.

 Poland has also established an Agreement for the Strategy 5G for Poland as a multi-stakeholder platform, gathering entities from central and local governments, telecom operators, research institutions, technical universities and tech suppliers, working in different thematic teams for the development of 5G networks in Poland.